 Police officers must have ‘probable cause’ for stopping a driver on suspicion of intoxication.
 They can’t just stop someone on suspicion of DUI, for instance, unless the driver has been behaving strangely, e.g. weaving from side to side, driving too slowly or without lights.
 It may be understandable why an officer may stop a hypoglycemic driver (or anyone experiencing similar medical symptoms even if not hypoglycemic), but it would be expected that they would ask if the driver had any medical conditions in addition to whether they had anything to drink.

 The fact that a driver might state that they could be suffering from hypoglycemia or that they were diabetic and hadn’t had anything to drink should be enough to stop an officer from arresting the driver without subjecting them to a sobriety test.
 If an officer did not ask about potential medical conditions but assumed that the driver’s behavior was due to intoxication, then this can be used by an astute attorney to get the charge dismissed through lack of evidence or that evidence provided by the officer should be suppressed and the charge thrown out.
+This is also useful to know if you suffered a hypoglycemic attack at the wheel which then led to an accident, as it can mean you aren’t liable and cannot be sued (if you want more information on when you can and can’t be sued, you can check it out here).

 Make sure you seek legal help from an experienced criminal defense attorney